vokegpu/voke-docs/model/purpose.md

 When [installing](./args.md#sync) an unique library, `voke` will check if can download a release with the binary or download the source for compile later with all the compile-template.

-With the binary located and headers located, `voke` will copy for all supported compilers, and the`.cmake`.
+With the binary and headers located, `voke` will copy to `include/` and `bin/` for all supported installed compilers.